Your employees are at risk if they aren’t planning for their future. Saving money is not easy, but it’s essential to achieving financial well being.

 Selecting investment options for employees or assessing the liabilities of operating a plan can be challenging.
 As a result, owners often decide it’s not worth the hassle, risk or cost to start a plan.

-But offering a 401(k) is worth the perceived hassle.
+But offering a 401(k) is definitely worthwhile.

-A 2015 survey of employee benefits for the Society of Human Resource Management (SHRM) found that 90% of the employers offered a traditional 401(k) or similar defined contribution savings plan, and 73% offered an employer match.
+A 2015 survey >of employee benefits for the Society of Human Resource Management (SHRM) found that 90% of the employers offered a traditional 401(k) or similar defined contribution savings plan, and 73% offered an employer match.

 Your employees are your most valuable resource.
 Anything you can do to keep them is something you should want to do.